-- (i) transparent type trusts;
+- 1 transparent trusts;

-- (ii) non-transparent type trusts; and
+- 2 non-transparent trusts; and

-- (iii) corporate trusts.
+- 3 corporate trusts.

-Transparent type trusts are disregarded in the taxation process and the beneficiaries may directly obtain gains and losses at the time such gains and losses are realised (ie, gains and losses attributable to the trust are considered to be gains and losses of the beneficiaries).
-All trusts other than trusts classified into (ii) and (iii) are included in this category.
+Transparent trusts are disregarded in the taxation process, and the beneficiaries may directly obtain gains and losses at the time such gains and losses are realised (ie, gains and losses attributable to the trust are considered to be gains and losses of the beneficiaries).
+All trusts other than the trusts classified into (2) and (3) are included in this category.

 Beneficiaries of non-transparent type trusts are taxed at the time when the distribution of profits is made to the beneficiaries.
 This type of trust includes collective investment trusts, retirement pension trusts and qualified public interest trusts.

 The treatment of corporate trusts is largely similar to the treatment of ordinary corporations.
 Therefore, corporate trusts are taxable entities.
-Corporate trusts include certain securities-issued trusts, trusts with no beneficiaries, certain trusts the trustee of which is a corporation, and certain specific purpose trusts.
+Corporate trusts include certain securities-issued trusts, trusts with no beneficiaries, certain trusts in which the trustee is a corporation, and certain specific purpose trusts.